lucksp/project-canary-takehome/README.md

 - Map Screen - Visualize the provided data on a map.
 - Chart Screen - Visualize the Methane and Ethane data on a timeseries chart.
-- Bonus - Can you set up the app to mock as if the data is streaming in live?

 > Mock data can be found in `\src\mock-data`